-In relation to CFDs, Trading 212 DE is a counterparty to all your trades.
+In relation to CFDs, we are counterparty to all your trades.
 None of our CFD products are listed on an exchange, nor can any rights, benefits or obligations be transferred to anyone else.
 While we undertake our obligation to provide you with best execution and to act reasonably and in accordance with our published terms and conditions, CFDs opened on your account with us must be closed with us, based on our prices and conditions.
-CFDs are contracts with us as your counterparty, and are not traded on a regulated exchange and are not cleared on a central clearinghouse.
+CFDs are contracts with us as your counterparty, are not traded on a regulated exchange and are not cleared on a central clearinghouse.
 Thus, exchange and clearinghouse rules and protections do not apply to trading CFDs with us.

 1.6.
-Counterparty Credit Risk on CFD Trades
+Counterparty Credit Risk On CFD Trades